-On this episode of Talking Heads, KSJD's Jeff Pope and Gail Binkly from the Four Corners Free Press discuss the Montezuma County Commission's pre-emptive strike against a National Conservation Area designation on the lower Dolores River, Kinder Morgan's appeals court win, and a look at the immunization rates for measles, mumps, and rubella around the Four Corners area.
+In this episode of Talking Heads, KSJD's Jeff Pope and Gail Binkly of the Four Corners Free Press discuss factors contributing to the economy of the area, including Kinder Morgan's role in oil and gas development, and what the economy might look like in the future in the Four Corners area.

 In this episode of the Big Fat Farm Show, host Sarah Syverson talks with Matt Keefauver, operator of Tierra Madre Herbs, about how he get his plants started off right and his stance on GMOs and chemicals in food production.

 The Montezuma-Cortez High School Drama Department is getting ready to bring their production of "Chitty Chitty Bang Bang" to the stage in Cortez.
 KSJD's Tom Yoder talks with David Gonzalez-Overton, Kaleb Burris, and Kourtney Partington of the Montezuma-Cortez High School Drama Club, and their theater director Nicholaus Sandner, about how they are preparing for their roles, and about some of the challenges involved with creating the sets and props for this unusual stage production.